 5. After studying the materials and before attending the performance, articulate one question you could pose to the choreographer and/or dancers in the company that is informed by your experience in this course and the making of Brother General Gabriel.

-6. After the performance, submit a reflection on UR Blogs–WEEK FIVE (due Thursday, October 3).
-Include your initial question and consider the following questions: What characterizes the work of Camille A. Brown?
+6. Submit performance reflection in blog: Include your initial question and consider the following questions: What characterizes the work of Camille A. Brown?
 How does her commitment to social justice manifest through her choreographic and educational work?
 How is her work similar or different from other dance companies you are familiar with?
 What connections can you make between the readings for this course, your work with MK and Free, and this course?
 Articulate a new generative questions that the work elicited for you.

-WEEK SIX: Attend the performance of Appropriate.
+WEEK SIX: Attend the performance of Appropriate (written byBranden Jacobs-Jenkins; directed by Prof. Dorothy Holland) in the Department of Theatre and Dance.
 This week, your blog entry will be a 15 minute free-write following the performance.
 Set an alarm and write your unedited response to the play in those 15 minutes.
 Remember that you are responding both from your experience in the moment and also bringing forward your experiences in this course, the history you are learning, and your embodied experiences in the making of Brother General Gabriel.